zkemail/zk-email-verify/packages/circuits/README.md

 This template provides functionality for converting hexadecimal strings into their integer representation.
 It supports conversion of both lowercase (a-f) and uppercase (A-F) hexadecimal characters.
 This is essential for processing hexadecimal data within arithmetic circuits.

-### utils.circom

-The `utils.circom` file includes a collection of utility templates and functions that are used across multiple circuits.
-These utilities cover a wide range of functionalities, including bit manipulation, comparison, conversion, and arithmetic operations in finite fields.
-It serves as a foundational component for building complex arithmetic circuits.

 ## Overview of email-verifier.circom